Will Dispute Lawyers Sydney

 Experts in Our Specialised Area of Law

-We are inheritance lawyers who specialise in will and estate disputes and assist clients to claim or protect their interests in an estate through a combination of expert legal advice, representation, and strategy.
+We are inheritance lawyers who specialise in wills and estate disputes.
+We assist clients to claim or protect their interests in an estate through a combination of expert advice, representation, and strategy.

 High Level of Client Care and Professionalism

-We understand that the death of a family member or loved one can bring grief and heightened emotions.
-We acknowledge that inheritance claims can compound this grief and cause or deepen personal or family conflict.
-We provide dedicated client care, tailored to each client’s particular circumstances, to support them through the process whilst working together to deliver the best results.
+We understand that the death of a family member or the loss of a loved one can bring grief and heightened emotions.
+We acknowledge that inheritance claims can compound this grief and may cause or deepen personal or family conflict.
+We provide dedicated client care, tailored to each client’s particular circumstances, to support them through the process while working together to deliver the best outcome possible for that client.

 Proven Track Record of Winning Cases

 We consistently deliver successful results for our clients.
-Our client satisfaction is evident through our word of mouth referral channel which is now our largest source of new clients.
+Our client satisfaction is evident through our reviews, testimonials, and word-of-mouth referral channel, which is a primary source of new clients.

 No Win, No Fee

-In some cases we can offer clients a Conditional Costs Agreement, otherwise referred to as a “no win no fee” agreement.
-A “no win no fee” agreement means that a client will not have to pay any of our fees unless and until a successful outcome is achieved*.
+In some cases, we may be able to offer a client a Conditional Costs Agreement, otherwise referred to as a “no win, no fee” agreement.
+A “no win, no fee” agreement means that a client will not have to pay any of our fees unless and until a successful outcome is achieved*.

-How Empower Wills and Estate Lawyers Can Help You
+How Empower Wills and Estate Lawyers in Sydney Can Help You

-We assist clients with all disputes involving wills or deceased estates in Sydney.
-From those who are seeking to claim a larger share of a friend or family member’s estate, to those looking to protect their share of an estate from a baseless claim brought by another person.
+From those who are seeking to claim a larger share of a friend or family member’s estate to those looking to protect their share of an estate from a claim brought by another person.

-We also assist our clients to challenge or defend the validity of the will itself, where for instance there are suspicious circumstances surrounding the preparation or execution of the will, or questions in relation to the mental health of the will-maker (known as a “testator”) at the time the will was made.
+We also advise and assist clients to challenge or defend the validity of the will itself, where, for instance, there are suspicious circumstances surrounding the preparation or execution of the will, or questions in relation to the mental capacity of the will-maker (known as a “testator”) at the time the will was made, or where there is evidence of pressure, coercion, undue influence, or fraud.

-In NSW, a person can leave their assets to anyone they choose when they die, in other words, a person has “testamentary freedom”.
+In Australia, a person can leave their assets to anyone they choose when they die, referred to as “testamentary freedom”.
 In some circumstances, however, the law can interfere with the deceased’s testamentary freedom and effectively rewrite the terms of the deceased’s will by altering the distribution of the deceased’s estate.
 This is referred to as a “family provision order”.

 To challenge a will means to question the validity of the will itself.
 There are many grounds on which a will may be brought into question.

-Questions often arise in relation to the execution of the will itself or in relation to the deceased’s mental capacity at the time of making their will, otherwise referred to as “testamentary capacity”.
-As the Australian population life expectancy increases, so do the rates of dementia and Alzheimer’s in the community, and so do questions and claims in relation to testamentary capacity.
+Questions often arise in relation to the execution of the will itself or in relation to the deceased’s mental capacity at the time of making their will, otherwise referred to as “testamentary capacity.”
+As the Australian population’s life expectancy increases, so do the rates of dementia and Alzheimer’s in the community, and so do questions and claims in relation to testamentary capacity.

-Generally, a person may contest a will or challenge a will.
-These are two distinctly different concepts and require a consideration of different factors.
+These are two different legal concepts that require consideration of different factors.

-To contest a will typically involves a question of quantum, that is, where a person wants to claim a larger share of an estate or defend a claim by another person.
-A claim of this nature is known as a “family provision claim”.
+Contesting a will typically involves a question of quantum, that is, whether a person wants to claim a larger share of an estate or defend a claim by another person.
+A claim of this nature is known as a “family provision claim.”

-On the other hand, to challenge a will typically involves a question of quality, that is, quality of the will itself, including circumstances surrounding its origin, execution, and its meaning (otherwise referred to as its ‘construction’).
+On the other hand, challenging a will typically involves a question of quality – that is, the validity of the will itself, including circumstances surrounding its origin, execution, and its meaning (otherwise referred to as its ‘construction’).

 In NSW family provision claims are made under the Succession Act 2006 (NSW).
-In order to bring a successful family provision claim, the person bringing the claim must establish the following:
+To have any prospects of success, the person bringing the claim must establish the following:

 Once the claimant has commenced the family provision claim to contest the will, the matter may proceed to a hearing where each party gives evidence to support their case.
 In reaching its decision, the Court will consider the following: